zimmski/tavor/README.md

 tavor --format-file file.tavor reduce --input-file file.input --strategy random
 ```

 Alternatively to printing to STDOUT an executable (or script) can be fed with the generated data.
 You can find examples for executables and scripts [here](/examples/deltadebugging).

 There are two types of arguments to execute commands:

 - #### exec

 	Executes a given command for every generation.
-The validation of the data can be done via the executable and by using additional `--exec-\*` reduce command options.
-At least one `--exec-\*` matcher must be used to validate the reduced generations.
+The validation of the data can be done via the executable and by using additional `--exec-*` reduce command options.
+At least one `--exec-*` matcher must be used to validate the reduced generations.

 	For example the following command will execute a binary called `validate` with the default exec settings which feeds the generation via STDIN to the started process.
-The `--exec-exact-exit-code` reduce command option is used to validate that the exit code of the original data matches the exit codes of reduce generations.
+The `--exec-exact-exit-code` reduce command option is used to validate that the exit code of the original data matches the exit codes of the reduced generations.

 	```bash
 	tavor --format-file file.tavor reduce --input-file file.input --exec validate --exec-exact-exit-code